-Once the children are happy and settled within the nursery, these activities are the first “work exercises” to which a child will be introduced to within the Montessori curriculum.
+Once the children are happy and settled within the Duckling and Gosling nursery Classrooms, these activities are the first “work exercises” to which a child will be introduced to within the Montessori curriculum.

 We invite the child to perform various exercises such as sweeping, pouring, carrying, sorting and transferring.
 Through these activities they develop their concentration, attention to detail and good working habits, together with refining both their gross and fine motor skills.
 Many of the Practical Life Activities also prepare the child for later pencil work by fostering an anti-clockwise, left to right and top to bottom movement they are preparing for reading and writing.